Supporting Immigrant Communities

 Immigrants are what make our Commonwealth great.
 In Prince William County, where my district is located, nearly 25% of the population are immigrants.
 Virginia’s immigrant families strengthen our communities, undergird our local economies, and bring incredible diversity and dynamism to our Commonwealth.

-- Proposed a budget amendment to repeal the 40-Quarter rule, an outdated work restriction that prevents many from accessing the healthcare that they need
+- Proposed a budget amendment to repeal outdated work restrictions that prevent many from accessing the healthcare that they need.

-I’m excited to continue these efforts as Governor, enacting policies that are rooted in equity to build a better Virginia for all.
+I’m excited to continue these efforts as Governor and will fight to enact policies to build a more equitable and better Virginia for all.